deepsense-ai/seahorse/system_tests/README.md

 This directory contains system tests for Workflow Executor and DS Studio.

+System tests are automatically published to Artifactory after merging changes to master and version branches.

-To publish system test framework to artifactory, run:
+To manually publish system test framework to artifactory, run:
 ```
 ./publish.sh ds_studio|workflow_executor ARTIFACT_VERSION [--draft]
 ```

 If flag --draft is specified, system tests will be published to deepsense-system-tests-dev repository instead of deepsense-system-tests-release.
 This mode is suited for system test development.
+After publishing in draft versions, you can either use the Jenkins job "Workflow Executor (Development of system tests)" with your uploaded Workflow Executor or run the system tests on your local machine.

+To run the system tests locally, do the following:

 To install, run:
 ```